ZakariyaAlHelal/Strategic-Selection-of-Technology-Project-Portfolio-Using-Heuristic-Search/README.md

 This project provides a computational decision-support framework for strategic project portfolio selection under constraints, enabling analysis of trade-offs between short-term value and long-term capability development.

-The project implements a heuristic-based portfolio optimization approach using Simulated Annealing (SA) to select a balanced and resource-feasible set of projects.

 The framework supports multiple data sources and experimental configurations, enabling flexible testing and reproducibility.

 ---